opioiddatalab/MMEequations/README.md

 # MME Equations
-*Equations to calculate milligrams of morphine equivalents for opioid analgesics* For more information see [OpioidData.org](opioiddata.org)
+*Equations to calculate milligrams of morphine equivalents for opioid analgesics* <br>

----
+For more information see [OpioidData.org](opioiddata.org)

 The intent of this analysis is to document different formulae used to calculate average daily MME, and examine conditions which may lead to bias.